axetroy/prune.v/README.md

 ![License](https://img.shields.io/github/license/axetroy/prune.svg)
 ![Repo Size](https://img.shields.io/github/repo-size/axetroy/prune.svg)

-A tool to prune your file-system written in [vlang](https://github.com/vlang/v)
+An extremely fast tool for prune your file-system written in [vlang](https://github.com/vlang/v)

 The tool will traverse the target directory, look for files/directories that can be deleted (eg. `node_modules`/`bower_components`/`.temp`/`.dist`) and delete them to free up your hard disk space.